OSGP/Documentation/Protocols/README.md

 ## Protocols
-The open smart grid platform supports protocols.
-The supported protocols can be found in this section.

-Feel free to add your own protocol.
+The open smart grid platform supported protocols can be found in this section.Feel free to add your own protocol or improve an exsisting protocol adaptor.

 ### Protocol Adapters